 We have installed a sustainable urban drainage system at the southern end of the park to combat the flooding of the paths during heavy rain.
 The grassy hollows will draw the water away from the paths and allow it to drain away slowly through a large gravel soak away.

-A new outdoor gym is going to be installed in the park in May / June 2017.
-The new facility will replace exercise equipment currently located in the parks play area.
-The equipment will consist of a set of parallel bars, a series of chin-up bars and a space for floor exercises.
+We've installed a new outdoor gym in the park, replacing the exercise equipment that was located in the parks play area.
+The new gym includes a set of parallel bars, a series of chin-up bars and a space for floor exercises.
 For more information see the consultation results.

 - paddling pool - May to September, 11am-7pm, closed Mondays (except bank holidays) and Thursdays for cleaning